mahanmaalekian/image-filter/README.md

 # Filter Program

 ## Overview
 A command-line tool to apply filters to BMP images.
-Currently, the `grayscale` filter is set up but does not modify the image yet.

 ## Usage